 Georgia construction workers find roughly 1,000 human teeth hidden inside wall

-The workers, who are renovating the Converse building in the city’s downtown area, found the teeth after knocking out a wall on the building’s second floor, WCTV-News reported.
+The workers, who are renovating the Converse building in the city’s downtown area, found the teeth after knocking out a wall on the building’s second floor, Donald Davis, the executive director for the Lowndes County Historical Society and Museum, told Fox News.

 STOLEN INFLATABLE COLON FOUND IN VACANT HOME, KANSAS CITY POLICE SAY